Abd al-Malik ibn Marwan: Failure in Iraq

 Re-establishing Umayyad rule across the Caliphate was the major priority of Abd al-Malik.
 His initial focus was the reconquest of Iraq, the Caliphate's wealthiest province.
 Iraq was also home to a large population of Arab tribesmen, the group from which the Caliphate derived the bulk of its troops.
 In contrast, Egypt, which provided significant income to the treasury, possessed a small Arab community and was thus a meager source of troops.
 The demand for soldiers was pressing for the Umayyads as the backbone of their military, the Syrian army, remained fractured along Yamani and Qaysi lines.
 Though the roughly 6,000 Yamani soldiers of Abd al-Malik's predecessor were able to consolidate the Umayyad position in Syria, they were too few to reassert authority throughout the Caliphate.
 Ibn Ziyad, a key figure in the establishment of Marwanid power in Syria, set about enlarging the military by recruiting widely among the Arab tribes, including those which nominally belonged to the Qaysi faction.

 Ibn Ziyad had been tasked by Abd al-Malik's father with the reconquest of Iraq.
-At the time, Iraq and its dependencies were split between the pro-Alid forces of al-Mukhtar al-Thaqafi in Kufa and the forces of Ibn al-Zubayr's brother Mus'ab in Basra.
-In August 686, Ibn Ziyad's 60,000-strong army was routed at the Battle of Khazir and he was slain, alongside most of his deputy commanders, at the hands of al-Mukhtar's much smaller pro-Alid force led by Ibrahim ibn al-Ashtar.
+At the time, Iraq and its dependencies were split between the pro-Alid forces of Mukhtar al-Thaqafi in Kufa and the forces of Ibn al-Zubayr's brother Mus'ab in Basra.
+In August 686, Ibn Ziyad's 60,000-strong army was routed at the Battle of Khazir and he was slain, alongside most of his deputy commanders, at the hands of Mukhtar's much smaller pro-Alid force led by Ibrahim ibn al-Ashtar.
 The decisive defeat and the loss of Ibn Ziyad represented a major setback to Abd al-Malik's ambitions in Iraq.
-He refrained from further major campaigns in the province for the next five years, during which Mus'ab defeated and killed al-Mukhtar and his supporters and became Iraq's sole ruler.
+He refrained from further major campaigns in the province for the next five years, during which Mus'ab defeated and killed Mukhtar and his supporters and became Iraq's sole ruler.

 Abd al-Malik shifted his focus to consolidating control of Syria.
 His efforts in Iraq had been undermined by the Qaysi–Yamani schism when a Qaysi general in Ibn Ziyad's army, Umayr ibn al-Hubab al-Sulami, defected with his men mid-battle to join Zufar's rebellion.
 Umayr's subsequent campaign against the large Christian Banu Taghlib tribe in the Jazira sparked a series of tit-for-tat raids and further deepened Arab tribal divisions, the previously neutral Taghlib throwing in its lot with the Yaman and the Umayyads.
 The Taghlib killed Umayr in 689 and delivered his head to Abd al-Malik.